EmilioPelaez/Monarch/README.md

 # Monarch 👑 - WIP

 A resource based, protocol oriented networking library designed for pure-SwiftUI applications.
+It's called Monarch because it sits at the top of your view hierarchy.

 ### Features:

  - Async/Await
  - Resource Based
  - Protocol Oriented
+ - Preview Support
  - Caching Support
- - Preview Support
  - Extensible
  - All the buzzwords!

 ### Description

 Monarch is a network library designed to harness the SwiftUI View Hierarchy to simplify dependency injection.
-It's called Monarch because it sits at the top of your hierarchy.

 To use Monarch, you register one or multiple request providers at a very high level of your view hierarchy.